-LTI is a peer-to-peer training program “by and for” the New York State community of people with HIV.
-The continually evolving project fosters the development of knowledge, skills, and self-efficacy among people with HIV to manage their health and advocate for themselves.
+LTI is a peer-to-peer training program “by and for” the New York State community of people living with HIV or hepatitis C, using PrEP, and accessing harm-reduction services related to substance use.
+The continually evolving project fosters the development of knowledge, skills, and self-efficacy that allows people to manage their health and advocate for themselves.

-Unfortunately, not everyone affected by HIV has had the same opportunity to have a seat at the table or equitable access to information and treatment.
-Many members of the priority population have low health literacy, are facing debilitating levels of stigma, have never engaged in public speaking or participated in planning processes, and have not been employed in the workforce.
+Unfortunately, not everyone affected has had the same opportunity to have a seat at the table or equitable access to information and treatment.
+Many members of the priority populations have low health literacy, are facing debilitating levels of stigma, have never engaged in public speaking or participated in planning processes, and have not been employed in the workforce, some for a considerable amount of time.
 They need support to develop a broad array of knowledge and skills to fulfill these roles effectively.

 The New York State Department of Health AIDS Institute helped develop the Leadership Training Institute (LTI) as part of its ongoing commitment to supporting people living with HIV/AIDS.